imvetri/ui-editor/README.md

-# UI editor TLDR - DONT LEARN FRAMEWORKS.
+# UI editor - DONT LEARN FRAMEWORKS.
 BUILD TOOLS TO GET RID OF IT.

 UI editor is a Rapid Component Library Builder.
 Concept of UI has been in existence for nearly 40 years still it hasn't changed, but concepts to build it - **keeps on changing**.